arbailey2297/arbailey2297.github.io/_pages/about.md

   - /about.html
 ---

-I am an interdisciplinary scholar, curator, and artist working out of Toronto in Canada.
+I am an interdisciplinary scholar, curator, and artist working out of Toronto, Canada.

 I am currently a SSHRC Postdoctoral Fellowship with the [Technoculture, Art, and Games Research Lab](https://tag.hexagram.ca/) at Concordia University with a project focused on devising new theoretical frameworks and research-creation methods for exploring the relationship between videogames, art, history, and archives.